-The Principal reserves the right to initiate formal suspension and expulsion procedures as per regulations prescribed by the Belfast Education and Library Board.
+The Principal reserves the right to initiate formal suspension and expulsion procedures as per regulations prescribed by the Education Authority.

-- As already mentioned, we maintain zero-tolerance of bullying behaviour in this school.
+- We maintain zero-tolerance of bullying behaviour at school.

 - If bullying behaviour is identified, the following steps will be taken: